Data-driven Thresholding in Denoising with Spectral Graph Wavelet Transform: Numerical Results

-This section presents the empirical performance of the proposed automatic threshold selection for signals defined on the Minnesota roads graph.
-The latter is considered as a reference in many recent studies (see \cite{BehRicvdV:16} and references therein).
-This graph is planar and consists of 2642 vertices and 6606 edges.
+The Minnesota roads graph is a planar graph consisting of 2642 vertices and 6606 edges.
 Each vertex is described by its $(x,y)$-coordinates.
 The function $\omega$ chosen in the experiments is a piecewise linear function with support in $[0,1]$ and constant equal to 1 on $[0,b^{-1}]$ with $b=2$.
-From $\lambda_1 \approx 6.89$, we deduce the number of scales is $J+1=5$ --- see Section \ref{sec:sgwt}.
-For all the results presented below, the sine function is considered: namely, for a vertex $v \in V$ described by its coordinates $(v_x,v_y) \in \mathbb R^2$, $f(v)=\sin(v_x)$.
-The smoothness modulus $f^T \L f$ of $f$ is approximately equal to $12.63$ whereas the trace $\tr~\L = 6614$.
+From $\lambda_1 \approx 6.89$, we deduce that the number of scales is $J+1=5$---see Section~\ref{sec:sgwt}.

-First, the restoration quality and the efficiency of the proposed method can be assessed visually in Figure~\ref{fig:fig1} which shows the original, the noisy (with $\sigma=0.1$) and the restored signals at the optimally chosen level-dependent thresholds in the coordinatewise level-dependent setting.
-The resulting input and output Signal to Noise Ratio (SNR) are respectively $\mathrm{SNR}_{\mathrm{in}} \approx 17.59$ dB and the output $\mathrm{SNR}_{\mathrm{out}} \approx 23.60$ dB whereas $\hat \sigma\approx 0.111$.
-The bottom panel also provides a representation of the coefficients at each scale excluding the coarcest scale for a convenient rendering.
-Each of them is separated by a vertical dashed line.
-Also, the value of the optimal level-dependent thresholds are represented in Figure~\ref{fig:fig1}(f).
-We observe that the value of the optimal threshold varies from one scale to another, therefore minimizing the SURE scale by scale improves noise reduction performance.
-We also note that the number of coefficients after thresholding provides a sparse representation (for the four finest scales, only 428 among 10568 are kept).
+On this graph, two classes of synthetic signals are generated inspired by the methodology introduced in \cite{BehRicvdV:16}.
+Let us briefly recall the construction: let $\eta \in (0,1)$ and $k \in \mathbb N$ be two parameters; a signal $f_{\eta,k}$ is obtained by letting the adjacency matrix $W$ acts on an \emph{i.i.d.} realization $x_{\eta}$ of Bernoulli random variables of parameter $\eta$, in symbols $f_{\eta,k}=W^k x_\eta/\lambda_1^k$.
+This method generates signals with different regularities.
+This has to be understood in the sense of the graph topology and not that one given by the embedding space $\mathbb R^2$.
+In the experiment, two signals are generated with parameters $\eta=0.01, k=2$ and $\eta=0.001,k=4$ respectively (see Figure~\ref{fig:fig1} left and right respectively).